-As per PrestaShop, an average conversion rate of the abandoned carts is 5.2% if the mail is sent within 20 minutes of abandonment.
+As per PrestaShop, the average conversion rate of abandoned carts is 5.2% if the mail is sent within 20 minutes of abandonment.

 Customers prefer exclusive services and want to be valued individually.
 You can add the name of the individuals to whom you share the mail, but this is where your customers will settle, you need to be ahead of them.